Ahmed Rushdi: 1970s and 1980s

-In 1974, film Anhoni was released.
+In 1974, the film Anhoni was released.
 Waheed Murad and Aliya were in leading roles.
-Music director Lal Mohammad Iqbal recorded two songs in Rushdi's voice.
-"Hai kahan who kali" and a sad number "Mei tujhey Nazar kia doon".
-In the same year he sang for actor Shahid in film Dharkan.
+Music director Lal Mohammad Iqbal recorded two songs in Rushdi's voice: "Hai kahan who kali" and a sad number, "Mei tujhey Nazar kia doon".
+In the same year, he sang for actor Shahid in the film Dharkan.
 He recorded a romantic number "Rangat gulabi chehra kitabi" for Shahid.

-In 1975, Ahmed Rushdi recorded "Dil ko jalana hum ne chor diya" (Film Mohabbat Zindagi Hai).
-This song was picturised on Waheed Murad and gained country wide popularity.
-He sang another song "Mashriqi rang ko chor ke" for the same film.
-He recorded many songs for Pakistan television including "Dil mei tu hai", "Han issi mor pe" and "Bheegey hue mousam mei".
+In 1975, Ahmed Rushdi recorded "Dil ko jalana hum ne chor diya" for Mohabbat Zindagi Hai.
+This song was picturised on Waheed Murad and gained countrywide popularity.
+He sang another song, "Mashriqi rang ko chor ke", for the same film.
+He recorded many songs for Pakistani television, including "Dil mei tu hai", "Han issi mor pe", and "Bheegey hue mousam mei".

-Film Sharmeeli (1978) was his last movie with actor Nadeem as a playback singer.
-It was a successful musical film and songs gained popularity among the masses.
+Sharmeeli (1978) was his last film with actor Nadeem as a playback singer.
+It was a successful musical film whose songs gained popularity among the masses.
 Rushdi recorded two songs for Nadeem, "Tu samney hai mere" and "Bheegey hue mousam mei".
-Same year he recorded a popular song for Mohammad Ali "Aagey aagey mohtarma peechey peechey mohtram" (Film Apka Khadim).
-He sang a classical number "Tere naina barey chit chor" for the film Jab Jab Phool Khiley next year.
+The same year he recorded the popular song for Mohammad Ali "Aagey aagey mohtarma peechey peechey mohtram" (for the film Apka Khadim).
+He sang a classical number "Tere naina barey chit chor" for the film Jab Jab Phool Khiley the following year.
 He also sang in films like Accident, Achey Mian, Bohut Khoob, Baarat and Aag Aur Zindagi.

 The year 1980 proved to be a nightmare for Pakistan film industry.
 The number of Urdu films decreased rapidly and the era of Punjabi films started.
-In those films there was a very little room available for male playback singers as those movies were completely dominated by the songs in mostly female voices.
+In those films there was very little room for male playback singers as those movies were completely dominated by the songs in mostly female voices.
 Immediately following the military installation of Muhammad Zia-ul-Haq as president, measures were put in place to limit the distribution of music and the only source of entertainment was the government-owned television network Pakistan Television Corporation (PTV).
 While music videos were banned in the country.
 Rushdi sang in films such as Farzana, Hanstey Aansoo, Haseena Maan Jaye Gi etc. but his glorious singing career was almost coming to an end.